tarantool/doc/sphinx/book/box/atomic.rst

 :ref:`net_box <net_box-module>`,
 :ref:`console <console-module>`, or
 :ref:`socket <socket-module>` (the "os" and "network" requests).

-Note re storage engine: with Vinyl :ref:`select <box_space-select>` is an implicit yield request, but data-change requests may not be.
+..
+Note:: Note re storage engine

+    with Vinyl :ref:`select <box_space-select>` is an implicit yield request, but data-change requests may not be.

 The yield occurs just before a blocking syscall, such as a write to the Write-Ahead Log (WAL) or a network message reception.